Saint-Paul-Saint-Louis: 17th century -the new church

-The first mass was celebrated in the new building on 9 May 1641 (the feast of the Ascension) by cardinal Richelieu, with the oremuses pronounced by Bossuet.
+The first mass was celebrated in the new building on 9 May 1641 (the feast of the Ascension) by Cardinal Richelieu, with the oremuses pronounced by Bossuet.
 The famous Jesuit preacher Louis Bourdaloue preached some of his memorable sermons in the church, for Lent and Advent, between 1669 and 1693.
 He also preached a funeral sermon for the Grand Condé in the church in 1687.
-The prominent clerics Jacques-Bénigne Bossuet and Esprit Fléchier also preached here.
+Esprit Fléchier also preached here.

 The new church became famous for its music; the musical directors included Marc-Antoine Charpentier et Jean-Philippe Rameau.